-The Board of Directors, on behalf of the Company, would like to express their gratitude and appreciation to His Highness Sheikh Khalifa Bin Zayed Al Nahyan, President of the United Arab Emirates and the Ruler of Abu Dhabi and His Highness Sheikh Mohammed Bin Zayed Al Nahyan, the Crown Prince for their assistance to the national Companies.
+The Board of Directors, on behalf of the Company, would like to express their gratitude and appreciation to His Highness Sheikh Mohammed Bin Zayed Al his assistance to the national Companies.

-The Board of Directors also thanks all persons and organizations dealing with the Company within and outside the country and wishes to express their appreciation to the Management and Employees of the Company for their genuine efforts which contributed largely to this year's achievements.
+Nahyan, President of the United Arab Emirates and the Ruler of Abu Dhabi for the Company within and outside the country and wishes to express their appreciation to the Management and Employees of the Company for their genuine efforts which contributed largely to this year's achievements.